QaidVoid/Complete-Single-GPU-Passthrough/README.md

 In ***NIC*** section, set ***Device Model*** to ***virtio*** \
 Add Hardware > CDROM: virtio-win.iso \
 Now, ***Begin Installation***.
 Windows can't detect the ***virtio disk***, so you need to ***Load Driver*** and select ***virtio-iso/amd64/win10*** when prompted. \
 After successful installation of Windows, install virtio drivers from virtio CDROM.
+You can then remove virtio iso.

 ### **Attaching PCI devices**
 Remove Channel Spice, Display Spice, Video QXL, Sound ich* and other unnecessary devices. \